nomicflux/servant-opaleye-blog/README.md

 Since `openConnection` is in `IO` anyhow, we can easily add in connection information as necessary.

-## Optional: Using Types with Connection Info
+## Optional: Using a Connection Info Type

 Perhaps you'd prefer using types with the `ConnectionInfo`.
 In that case, we can provide a data type, extend it with a `Default` option, create a conversion function, and get all the info in one fell swoop: